wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-command.rst

       <run_on_start>yes</run_on_start>
     </wodle>

-.. note:: You can see more examples of this command in the :doc:`Vuls integration section<../../capabilities/vuls>`.
+.. note:: You can see an use case for this command in the :doc:`Vuls integration section<../../capabilities/vuls>`.